recalledz/project-start/docs/24-injury-system.md

 ## Health Tab

 The disciple overlay now contains a **Health** tab.
-Each body part displays an injury bar indicating current severity.
+Each body part displays an injury bar indicating current severity and any active effects.
 Bruises fill the bar with a brown tint, wounds with red and destroyed parts appear dark.